iraynovskyy/aws-links2/README.md

   * /jobs/{job_id} GET job from DynamoDB by its id
   * /websites GET all jobs which have type of "Website"

-##### Needed packages were downloaded from https://pypi.org/ and added locally.
-Then deployed to AWS by using command $serverless deploy

 ##### Example of data in POST request (I was testing it from AWS console):
 {
   "links": [